aditya172926/DeskIt/README.md

   # DeskIt

-  A Desktop app for exploring and working with Open Source Projects
+  A Desktop app for working and managing your Open Source Projects
 </div>